BGarner19/SER322RailwaySystemProject/README.md

 4. You must create a database in pgAdmin 4.
 Create a database using the statement CREATE DATABASE Team6RailwayDB
 5. Note that the program's main method defaults to a database name of Team6RailwayDB.
 You may create a different named database by changing the call to use your database name.
 6. This program uses the default installation user "postgres" with a password of "322".
 This can be set in the database constructor parameters.
 7. Run the main method in Start.java.
-The GUI should open and you should find that the database is created and filled with sample data in pgAdmin 4.
+The GUI should open and you should find that the database is created and filled with sample data.
+You may need to refresh the pgAdmin 4 database to see changes.

 #Team 6